Xola-lab/SQL-Database-Project/README.md

 ## The Database: Creating the Tables

-The database for FOG Clothing Brand consists of four main tables: `customers`, `products`, `collections`, and `sales`.
+The database for FOG Clothing Brand consists of four main tables: Customers, Products, Collections, and Sales.
 Each table is structured to store relevant information and maintain relationships between data entities.
 Below is the SQL code used to create these tables.

-### 1. `customers` Table
+### 1. **Customers** Table

 This table stores the details of each customer, including their unique ID, name, and location.